Timowa-crtl/podcast_player/README.md

 ## 1. Hardware Setup

-Connect you switches and let's go!
+Connect your switches and let's go!

 ## Configuration